UKHO/docs/docs/quality-assurance/test-tooling.md

 ### Which tool should I use?
 Here is a list of sample questions to work through, alongside the Tool Capabilities, with a Test Lead to decide which tool is right for the job.

-1. Is the application a true Single Page Application?
+1. Is the application a Single Page Application or a Multi Page Application in the same domain?
 That doesn't use MSAL Azure B2C Auth.

       *Use Cypress.
-There is a package to deal with ntlm (Windows) authentication.*
+There is a package to deal with ntlm (Windows) authentication and recipes for general SSO.*

-2. Will the application have multiple tabs / pages?
+2. Will the application have multiple tabs / windows / domains?

       *Use Playwright.*